hellmarbecker/blog/_posts/2023-02-14-streaming-events-from-redpanda-cloud-into-imply-polaris.markdown

 ![Set up ACLs](/assets/2023-02-14-03-redpanda-acl.jpg)

 This gives my user full access rights.
-In a production setup, you wouldnot do that: you would restrict that user's access rights to a topic or group of topics.
+In a production setup, you would not do that: you would restrict that user's access rights to a topic or group of topics.

 ### Populate the Redpanda Topic